 University Writing

-Nominations for membership to all standing committees shall be made by the Rules Committee and approved by the Senate, for a period of three years, unless otherwise specified in these Articles.ss, Committee appointments shall become effective at the beginning of the fall semester and shall expire at the end of the summer term.
+Nominations for membership to all standing committees shall be made by the Rules Committee and approved by the Senate, for a period of three years, unless otherwise specified in these Articles.
+Where reference is made to “academic” school or college, it is to designate schools, colleges, or other academic units that house their own dean, degree programs, and dedicated tenure-line faculty.
+It excludes the Graduate School, the Honors College, the University College, and any other school or college that does not meet one or more of these criteria.
+Committee appointments shall become effective at the beginning of the fall semester and shall expire at the end of the summer term.
 Students serving on committees shall serve one-year terms; staff members shall serve three-year terms unless otherwise specified in these Articles.
 Each standing committee shall have a written statement of its operating procedures on file with the secretary of the Senate.
 Deliberations of committees dealing with grievance; student or faculty dismissal; discipline; promotion and tenure; and other personnel matters must remain confidential.

 Section 2.
 Other Committees: The Senate may form other ad hoc committees; nominations for membership shall be made by the Rules Committee unless otherwise specified in these Articles.